Scrap UAE pipeline deal over oil risks to Red Sea, Israeli minister says | Headlines

 Scrap UAE pipeline deal over oil risks to Red Sea, Israeli minister says

-It poses many risks to the Gulf of Eilat, to residents, and it does not benefit Israel's energy market," Elharrar said in a statement.
-She said UAE officials told her the deal should be viewed as an agreement between private companies and that cancelling it "is not expected to impact ties between the countries."
-EAPC has said the new business is part of its routine operations and it met the strictest international standards.

-Israel's energy minister said on Tuesday a deal with partners from the United Arab Emirates to transport oil from the Gulf to Europe via Israel should be cancelled as it was too much of an environmental risk.

-Opposition from Energy Minister Karine Elharrar raises doubts about whether the Israeli government will approve the deal, one of the biggest to emerge from the normalisation of ties between Israel and the United Arab Emirates last year.
+Opposition from Energy Minister Karine Elharrar raises doubts about whether the Israeli government will approve the deal, one of the biggest to emerge from the normalisation of ties between Israel and the UAE last year.
 The deal was signed between Israel's state-owned Europe-Asia Pipeline Company (EAPC) and MED-RED Land Bridge, a company with Emirati and Israeli owners.

+Israel's energy minister said on Tuesday a deal with partners from the United Arab Emirates (UAE) to transport oil from the Gulf to Europe via Israel should be cancelled as it was too much of an environmental risk.
+Opposition from Energy Minister Karine Elharrar raises doubts about whether the Israeli government will approve the deal, one of the biggest to emerge from the normalisation of ties between Israel and the UAE last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)